AGU-Data/ethics-ai-ml/_posts/2022-12-10-module-feedback.markdown

 ## Comment on the Draft Principles and Responsibilities Document:

 We're excited to open up the document for feedback and comments.
 Please [read the document here](https://doi.org/10.22541/essoar.167080673.37483484/v1) and give feedback through [the form linked here](https://docs.google.com/forms/d/e/1FAIpQLSeqG983O-VXovW2033O31neDCmbVQl8NesvcLQqvMCu-mETpw/viewform).
+Please complete your feedback by the end of January 2023.

 We look forward to hearing from you!